sveltejs/rfcs/text/0001-reactive-assignments.md

 peekaboo.show();
 ```

-An `export const` would be a signal to the compiler that a property is read-only — in other words, attempting to assign to it would cause an error.
+An `export const`, `export function` or `export class` would be a signal to the compiler that a property is read-only — in other words, attempting to assign to it would cause an error.

 ### `preload` and `setup`